oMarquess/rgt_assessment_2/README.md

 3. Alternatively, you may navigate to the "templates/index.html" and run a live server from VS Code.

 ### File Handling
+4. Drop your PDF or CSV file in the `library` folder and run the command `python manage.py file_handler .\library\<filename>`
-Use custom command `python manage.py file_handler <filepath>` to upload and process files.
+4. Alternatively, run the command `python manage.py file_handler <path to your preferred PDF / CSV>`
-The file_handler custom command handles the splitting, embedding and saving the chunks to the persistent ChromaDB.
+- The file_handler custom command handles the splitting, embedding and saving of the file chunks to a persistent ChromaDB.

 ## API Interaction
 The application is secured with authentication and uses Django's REST framework.

-## Frontend Application
-A web-based UI for user interaction, featuring a loading bar for processing.

 ## Contributing
-Contributions are welcome.
-Please fork the repository and submit pull requests.
+Contributions are welcome in the form of comments.